haiku/website/content/blog/waddlesplash/2022-11-14_haiku_activity_contract_report_october_2022.md

 pengphei contributed an implementation of `pthread_getname_np` and `pthread_setname_np`.
 These functions (found in the BSDs) rename the specified thread, which Haiku threads natively supported but was not exposed in a cross-platform way before now.

-davidkarloy adjusted how the bootloader stores its logs to use a proper "ring buffer", which can be handed off directly to the kernel for capturing more of the early-boot phase in debug logs.
+davidkaroly adjusted how the bootloader stores its logs to use a proper "ring buffer", which can be handed off directly to the kernel for capturing more of the early-boot phase in debug logs.

 One of the Emacs developers reported an oversight which prevented Emacs from using `posix_spawn` on Haiku, which was corrected by waddlesplash.